TLChicken/dynamaker-guide/Contents/Special Controls.md

 While you are in **BPM Change** mode, hover your mouse over the bar that you want the BPM of the chart to change at and **Left Click**.
 (You can put it at any horizontal position.)
 Then key in the BPM that you want to change to in the pop-up box. _Results may be unexpected._

+Note that this feature is currently not supported yet in the executable version of Dynaremix (By Jmak and Jono99).

 ### How to use properly:

 Will be updated again very soon in the future together with a Right Click Menu page.